BhumitJ/Torn-points-market-analysis/README.md

 # Torn-points-market-analysis
 This repo tracks the prices of items used to get points at the museum in Torn City.
 It includes real-time pricing and average market values for various sets and items used to exchange points, as well as for individual-item markets.
-It also includes a built-in query to extract data for any item in Torn.
+It also contains a built-in query to extract data for any item in Torn.

 NOTE - This is a small data analysis/dashboard project that shows the cost of in-game item sets (e.g. plushies/flowers → 10 points) using the Torn API and Excel Power Query.
 Useful for traders and for demonstrating API integration + valuation modelling.